BlackCreepyCat/WebOSx/README.md

 ---
 ## 3.8 version fixes (coming soon):
-1. Notepad localization when you start the appp has benn fixed.
+1. Notepad localization when you start the appp has been fixed.
-2. Chat application messages history/display fixed.
+2. Chat application messages connection/history/display fixed.
 3. Taskbar langages flags are now ok on mobile/desktop.
 4. On mobile the windows maximize gadget icon is fixed.
 5. Sticky notes borders fixed.